KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 Therefore, all decentralized data that a developer wishes to create or use with their arbitrary code must first be added to a transaction.
 This transaction is then passed through the consensus mechanism.
 Transactions that are successfully confirmed are finally added to the blockchain, and therefore the data is also added.

 To take advantage of this functionality, a developer adds customized source code to the Antara framework to form a new module.
-Whenever a relevant transaction occurs on the blockchain, the consensus mechansim calls the developer's module, executes the arbitrary code, validates the logical conditions and fulfillments related to the transaction, and either confirms or denies the transaction.
+Whenever a relevant transaction occurs on the blockchain, the consensus mechansim calls the developer's module, executes the arbitrary code, validates the logical conditions and fulfillments related to the transaction, and either confirms or denies it.

 To simplify this process, Antara requires that the developer build their module such that each CryptoConditions (CC) transaction returns a boolean value as a part of the final results.
-If the returned boolean value is `true`, the Smart Chain's consensus mechanism will approve the transaction.
-If `false`, naturally, the consensus mechanism will ignore the attempted transaction.
+If the returned boolean value is `true`, the transaction is approved.

 With this framework in place, the developer can also add any other data to be saved as a part of the transaction.
-This data is included in a special part of the transaction called an OP_RETURN, or opreturn for short.
-Also, not only does the Antara module contain arbitary source code, but the CC transaction itself can have simple scripts. (?)
+This data is included in a special part of the transaction called an <b>OP_RETURN</b>, or <b>opreturn</b> for short.
+Also, not only does the Antara module contain arbitary source code, but the CC transaction itself contains the simple scripts that act as the logical conditions and expressions of a CryptoCondition. (?)

 Through Antara, the developer receives a powerful tool for creating and executing decentralized arbitrary code.
-A developer can add data to any transaction, and their Smart Chain can utilize this data in future executions of arbitrary code.
+A developer can add also data to any transaction, and their Smart Chain can utilize this data in future executions of arbitrary code.
 The primary requirement is that the arbitrary code return a meaningful boolean value as a part of the final result.

 #### Building an Antara Module is Harder Than Creating a Balance-Based Smart Contract